tinuzz/wp-plugin-trackserver/README.md

 ## What are the available shortcode attributes?

 * track: one or more track IDs, separated by commas, or 'live'.
+* id: an alias for 'track'
+* user: one or more user IDs, separated by commas, who's latest track to follow 'live'.
+When viewing the map, the liveupdate feature will follow the track of the first user specified.
+* live: true (or 't', 'yes' or 'y'), or false (default), to force live tracking for this map.
+This can be used for example with an externally updated GPX or KML file.
 * width: map width, default: 100%.
 * height: map height, default: 480px.
 * align: 'left', 'center' or 'right', default: not set.